hermeznetwork/docs/docs/faq/coordinators.md

 ## What happens if the coordinator goes offline?

-If the coordinator has not done anything in the first part a slot (it will be defined), then anyone can jump in and replace them by forging blocks (first come first served).
+If the coordinator has not done anything in the first part a slot (TBD), then anyone can jump in and replace it by forging blocks (first come first served).

 The information stored on-chain (as part of [calldata](https://ethereum.stackexchange.com/a/52992)) is enough to allow anyone to independently build the full state tree (and become a coordinator themselves).